top of page

 This might only become an issue if the relationship breaks down.
 As a divorce solicitor, I often get asked whether credit might be given to the party who brought in this money - ie. will they receive a greater share of the matrimonial pot, because of their greater "contribution"?
 The answer, frustratingly, is, it depends.

 Each case turns on its own facts, and Judges and Arbitrators are given discretion as to how they interpret the criteria laid out in the Matrimonial Causes Act 1973.
 This legislation gives guidance as to how to determine a fair division of matrimonial assets.
 One of the criteria is to consider contributions that each party has made, but is important to note that there are other criteria, such as needs, which might weigh more heavily in the balance.
+There is also a very important case which was decided by the Supreme Court in summer 2025 called "Standish" which looks at how assets from outside of the marriage have been used and whether they have been "matrimonialised".

-There is no formula.
-It is not a forensic exercise of working out who put in what, giving those contributions back, and dividing the balance.
+There is no specific formula.
+It is not usually a forensic exercise of working out who put in what, giving those contributions back, and dividing the balance.
 That is not how it works in the matrimonial laws of England & Wales.

+Very often in the average case, the relevance of contributions over time will fade.
+This is especially so where the contribution has been mixed with matrimonial money.
 A contribution is often just one factor in a division.
-The greater the contribution, and the greater the overall wealth excess to reasonable needs, can both lend themselves to arguments that a person should have credit.
+The greater the contribution, the less it has been "matrimonialised" and the greater the overall wealth excess to reasonable needs, are all factors that can lend themselves to arguments that a person should have credit.

 Chances are if you are reading this article, the following information might be a case of shutting the stable door after the horse has bolted.
 However, the article would not be complete without briefly addressing what might have been done to protect the contributing party.
 The following spring to mind: